PhilipFlourish/settime-web-development102/README.md

-# This is a respiratory for the settime web development cohort 8.
+# This is a respiratory for the settime web developers cohort 8.

+## welcome, and join us.